FosterCommerce/variant-manager/docs/getting-started/configuration.md

 The prefix to use to determine which columns correspond to variant attributes when importing/exporting product variants.

+####  `inventoryPrefix`

+The prefix to use to determine which columns correspond to variant inventory counts when importing/exporting product variants.

 #### `activityLogRetention`

 The duration for which activity logs should be retained.
 Accepts values like '1 week', '30 days', etc. Set to `null` or `false` to retain logs indefinitely.